brettlungal/brettlungal.github.io/README.md

     > We use markdown because Etter suggests using a lightweight markdown language that is easy to read and write, and markdown the the most widely used markup language

 * ### Step 7 - Upload Jekyll Files To GitHub
-    * #### Option 1 - Manually upload files to Github
+    * #### Option 1 - Manually upload files to GitHub
-        1. Navigate your browser to the github repo you created in step 1
+        1. Navigate your browser to the GitHub repo you created in step 1
         2. Click "upload an existing file" in the blue banner displayed on screen [![Image from Gyazo](https://i.gyazo.com/1518435690b189946346e9e37ddd81e9.gif)](https://gyazo.com/1518435690b189946346e9e37ddd81e9)
         3. Open your computers file explorer and find your Jekyll project files
-        4. Select all of the files in the folder, then click and drag them to the drop zone in github [![Image from Gyazo](https://i.gyazo.com/0ff2d19f3a21d5ed769e9b8906c6549b.gif)](https://gyazo.com/0ff2d19f3a21d5ed769e9b8906c6549b)
+        4. Select all of the files in the folder, then click and drag them to the drop zone in GitHub [![Image from Gyazo](https://i.gyazo.com/0ff2d19f3a21d5ed769e9b8906c6549b.gif)](https://gyazo.com/0ff2d19f3a21d5ed769e9b8906c6549b)
-        5. Click "Commit changes" to complete the upload to Github
+        5. Click "Commit changes" to complete the upload to GitHub

-    * #### Option 2 - Push Files Using Github CLI
+    * #### Option 2 - Push Files Using GitHub CLI
-        > :warning: **Warning**: This is a much more advanced way of adding files to Github and requires Github CLI to be installed and configured beforehand.
+        > :warning: **Warning**: This is a much more advanced way of adding files to GitHub and requires GitHub CLI to be installed and configured beforehand.
         1. Run the following command to initialize git in your Jekyll project folder
             ```bash
             git init